 √ Set the Temperature

-If it is winter set your thermostat a little warmer than usual and if it’s summer set it a few degrees cooler.
+If it is winter, set your thermostat a little warmer than usual, and summer, but it is a few greensreensoler.
 In summer, if your air conditioner is noisy, lowering the temp about 5 degrees below the thermostat setting should avoid having it turn on during the showing.

-Yes, I know energy is expensive but when you are selling your home look at the big picture and don’t stress out over a few more dollars on your utility bill.
-Remember you want to make it as comfortable in your home as possible so buyers will linger.
-Take a tip from Goldilocks and make it just right or prospects will be looking eagerly at the exit.
+Yes, I know energy is expensive, but when you sell your home, look at the big picture and don’t stress a few more dollars on your utility bill.
+Remember to make it as comfortable in your home as possible so buyers will linger.
+Take a tip from Goldilocks and make it just right, or prospects will be looking eagerly at the exit.

 √ Switch On the Lights